journey-js/journey/dev-setup.md

   }
  }
 ```
-Then run:
+Download and install all required modules with the command:
 > npm i

-This will download all node modules.

 The following commands are made available by *package.json*:

-- start a development environment for the application:
 > npm run dev

-- create a distribution of the application:
+This command starts a development environment for the application

 > npm run dist

+This command creates a distribution for the application